pemsley/z-methoxy/README.md

 again using less memory and key strokes.

-Recently I heard a review of [zoxide](https://github.com/ajeetdsouza/zoxide) on "Linux Dev Time" (or one of the
-"Linux After Dark" series of podcasts).
+Recently I heard a review of [zoxide](https://github.com/ajeetdsouza/zoxide) on "Linux Dev Time" (or one of the "Linux After Dark" series of podcasts).
 Intrigued, I also watched the (excellent) video by Dreams of Autonomy:

 https://www.youtube.com/watch?v=aghxkpyRVDY&pp=ygUGem94aWRl

 OK...
 I was convinced.

-I saw that it worked for `bash` and friends - not really for `tcsh`.
-`tcsh` was not worth giving up for `autojump` or `zoxide`.
+I saw that it worked for `bash` and friends - not obviously for `tcsh` (I tried and failed). `tcsh` was not worth giving up for `autojump` or `zoxide`.

 So I decided to make a version of `autojump`/`zoxide` that works in `tcsh`.
 I mean... how hard can it be?
+(Also, it's much more fun to write your own code than debug someone elses).

 I wrote it in pure C++-17 - it took a weekend.
 It worked and I was happy.